Transforming science education through research-driven innovation

-Jean Flanagan joined BSCS in August 2019 as a Science Educator and now serves as the Director for Resources for Teaching and Learning.
-Before joining BSCS, Jean served in a variety of roles within science education nonprofits.
+Jean Flanagan joined BSCS in August 2019 as a Science Educator and now serves as a Senior Science Educator, and Director, Resources for Science Teaching and Learning.
+Before joining BSCS, Jean served in a variety of research and design roles within science education nonprofits.

-At BSCS she recently led the writing team for BSCS Biology: Understanding for Life, a full year high school biology course that was designed for the NGSS and is grounded in socio-scientific issues.
-Her current projects and goals focus on the design of instructional materials that explore the roles science education can play in civic engagement and social justice.
+At BSCS she led the writing team for BSCS Biology: Understanding for Life, a full-year high school biology course that was designed for the NGSS and is grounded in phenomena and problems linked to highly relevant socioscientific issues.
+Her current goals focus on exploring the roles science education can play in civic readiness and social and environmental justice.

-In her free time she enjoys hiking on Colorado’s plentiful trails with her husband and dog, collecting too many books, photography, sampling local breweries, and music.
+In her free time she enjoys hiking on Colorado’s plentiful trails with her partner and dog, reading, writing, photography, sampling local breweries, and music.

 Christopher Wilson, PhD is Senior Research Scientist and Director, Research and Innovation at BSCS Science Learning.
 He joined BSCS in 2007 from the Center for Curriculum Materials in Science in the College of Education at Michigan State University, where he received his PhD in science education.
 He also has a Master’s degree in Evolutionary Biology from MSU, and a BS in Zoology from the University of Liverpool in England.